 Has your child always wondered about what it would be like to have a music career?
 Have they wondered how to pursue these different careers and what steps to take to get there?
-In this 5 part series, we will be taking a closer look at what it is really like to pursue music as a career.
-In today’s post, we will be exploring all things that go into being a piano accompanist.
+In this series, we will be taking a closer look at what it is really like to pursue music as a career.
+In today’s post, we will be exploring all things that go into how to be a piano accompanist.

 1. What is a piano accompanist?